Surrogate in Texas: Learn the Process from Start to Finish

 What is a surrogate mother?

 According to the Texas Family Code Sec.
 160.751, a “gestational mother” means a woman who gives birth to a child conceived under a gestational agreement.”
-In Texas, the gestational mother has no genetic relation to the child.
+In Texas, the gestational mother or surrogate in Texas has no genetic relation to the child.
 Again, a surrogate mother in a traditional surrogacy scenario will be the genetic mother of the child but the parties involved would not be protected under provisions of Texas surrogacy and donation laws.

 How do you find a surrogate for a surrogate pregnancy?

 Some prospective parents will seek out a trusted friend or family member, or even a stranger, to carry their child via surrogacy.
-This arrangement would be protected under Texas law as long as assisted reproduction (IVF) is used and a gestational agreement is properly executed.
+This surrogacy Texas arrangement would be protected under Texas law as long as assisted reproduction (IVF) is used and a gestational agreement is properly executed.

 Many prospective parents will turn to a surrogacy agency to guide them through the surrogacy process and match them with a surrogate mom.
 However, it’s critical to do your research when seeking out a surrogacy agency because not all “agencies” are legit.
 In fact, we’ve seen scam agencies take thousands of dollars from prospective parents, only to disappear with the money.
 A reproductive lawyer can be a great resource if you need recommendations for reputable surrogacy agencies.